orestbida/iframemanager/README.md

 - Automatic/custom thumbnail [support *](#note)
 - Allows to integrate any service which uses iframes
 - Improves website **performance**:
-  - no `<iframe>` tags on first page load
-  - lazyloads thumbnails
+  - lazy-load thumbnails
-  - lazyloads iframes
+  - lazy-load iframes
-- Can be integrated with any cookie consent solution
+- Can be integrated with any consent solution

 ## Installation
 1. #### Download the [latest release](https://github.com/orestbida/iframemanager/releases/latest) or use via CDN: